hapax/hapax.github.io/assets/chuzenji.md

 temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in states of disrepair.
-It is a town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic tourism, and came crashing down when the asset price bubble burst in the 90s.
+It is a tourist town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.
-Its crumbling facades chart the Nikkei in a different metric.
+Its crumbling facades chart the Nikkei on a different metric.

+I didn't come here to
 I was passing through on my way to the Senjogahara marshland, after a conference in Kyoto and a week spent on the more or less beaten track with friends.